bitigchi/Old-Turkic-Vocabulary/README.md

-*This is a project mirror for the original database hosted [here](https://www.dolthub.com/repositories/bitigchi/old-turkic-vocabulary).
-Pull requests are welcome from here as well.*
+*This is a project mirror for the original database hosted [here](https://www.dolthub.com/repositories/bitigchi/old-turkic-vocabulary).*

 # Old Turkic Vocabulary